-“Whenever I’ve checked the time that’s suitable for me is always in the family show,” wrote one Saudi redditor in July.
+“Whenever I’ve checked the time that’s suitable for me [is] is always in the family show,” wrote one Saudi redditor in July.
 “Most movies are shown mostly for families and there’s not many showings for singles and it’s extremely difficult and a pain in the ass to watch a movie because of that, let alone buy a ticket,” wrote another one in February.
 “Single males get punished a lot in those sort of things,” wrote a third that month.
-“A female can just a book a family ticket and she doesn’t even need to come with a family.
+“A female can just book a family ticket and she doesn’t even need to come with a family.
 How’s that even fair?”

 That practice has now ended.
-All Saudi theater chains – VOX, AMC, Empire Cinema and Muvie – have integrated their Saudi auditoriums and separations between male and family showtimes have been completely abandoned inside the Kingdom’s mutiplexes.
+All Saudi theater chains – VOX, AMC, Empire Cinema and Muvie – have integrated their Saudi auditoriums and separations between male and family showtimes have been completely abandoned inside the Kingdom’s multiplexes.